pmahnke/mahnke-cocktails/recipe_processed/morning_glory_fizz.md

 stars: 0
 base_spirits: "Single Malt Scotch, Absinthe "
 youtube: "YMY0LtEq8mg"
+description: 'A classic "hair of the dog" fizz traditionally considered a morning pick-me-up, featuring Scotch and a hint of absinthe.'
 excerpt: |
   This classic, sour and aromatic cocktail is traditionally considered a morning after a pick-me-up.
 Want to make the perfect Gin Fizz?
 It's all in the shake.
 ---